Last Updated on 29/11/2023 by Dochlaggie. Post first published on September 9, 2023.

 - Affectionate: A Pomeranian puppy is affectionate and fond of human interaction.
 They love cuddling, being around their humans, and making superb family dogs.

-- Intelligent: Pomeranians are incredibly intelligent and learn things very quickly.
+- Intelligent: Pomeranians are incredibly intelligent dogs and learn things very quickly.
 They require challenges and a lot of mental stimulation.

 - Low drooling potential: Pomeranians have a low drooling potential.
 So, these small dogs are perfect if you dislike being covered by slobber spots on your clothes.